adamsilver/fdpb/03-book-a-flight.md

 #### Screen Readers

 When the toggle button is pressed, sighted users will get feedback visually as the calendar appears.
 Because clicking the toggle button moves focus to the calendar, we can give screen reader users feedback by using a live region which contains the title: month name and year (“October 2017”, for example).
-This same information will be continually announced as users move between months and the title changes out as users move between months.
+This same information will be continually announced as users move between months.

 ```HTML
 <div role="status" aria-live="polite">October 2017</div>